thomaspuppe/web-advent-calendar-2024/src/content/calendar/06_css_round.md

 width: round(to-zero, -140px, var(--rounding-interval)); // -> -100px
 ```

-This only makes sense if you have a variable part.
+Rounding only makes sense if you have a variable part.
 Otherwise you could just round while writing the CSS and hardcode the value.
 Examples:

-- Width/height of an element is given by measuring via JS.
+- Width/height of an element is set via JS.
 - The interval can be set to custom values by selecting a narrow/spacious theming.
+- Art

 Source: https://developer.mozilla.org/en-US/docs/Web/CSS/round